 Whenever Tracy and I travel, we always look for the nearest National Wildlife Refuge or state park.
 We’ve had the privilege to see many amazing creatures.
-During our wildlife visits we try to find one that has a Auto Trail or Scenic drive.
-Not only do we get to stay in our comfy car, but the wildlife seems to be more tolerant of cars than people.
-One thing that always amazes me is the amount of people that speed through the park as if they have someplace better to be.
-I’ve lost count how many times we have been behind someone that drive right past a deer standing just inside the tree line or hiding among the tall grasses.
-Of course I’m the one driving super slow like a grandpa.
+During our wildlife visits, we try to find one that has an Auto-Trail or Scenic drive.
+Not only do we get to stay in our comfy cars, but the wildlife seems to be more tolerant of cars than people.
+One thing that always amazes me is the number of people that speed through the park as if they have someplace better to be.
+I’ve lost count of how many times we have been behind someone that drives right past a deer standing just inside the tree line or hiding among the tall grasses.
+Of course, I’m the one driving super slow like a grandpa.
 But I take it slow and easy for a reason.
 I don’t want to miss a thing.

 Going slow and being patient are key factors in getting great wildlife images.
 Even if you’re on a nature trail at your local city park, you should slow your roll and take your time.
 Just take a deep breath, relax and keep your eyes peeled.
-Admittedly, Tracy is much better at this then I am.
-There’s been many times when we have been puttering down a scenic drive and Tracy yells “STOP!”
-Of course I grab my camera and say “what is it?’
-I instantly start scan the area for a deer, hawk or maybe that always elusive Bobcat.
+Admittedly, Tracy is much better at this than I am.
+There have been many times when we have been puttering down a scenic drive and Tracy yells “STOP!”
+Of course, I grab my camera and say “what is it?’
+I instantly start scanning the area for a deer, hawk, or maybe that always-elusive Bobcat.
 But she’ll say something like “Look at the lizard on that log”.
 She has a knack for seeing the small stuff.
-Which, by the way, also make great subject matter for wildlife photographers.
+Which, by the way, also makes great subject matter for wildlife photographers.

 So next time you’re out looking for great images or if you’re just checking out a new nature trail, remember to slow down.
 Not only is it more relaxing, but I think you will be surprised by what you find hiding in plain sight.